barbagroup/snake-repro/lessons.md

 We found that open-source code and open data sets are a minimal requirement.
 Exhaustive documentation during the process of computational research is key.
 This includes documenting all failures.
-Current publication custom is biased towards positive results---this is why we had to spend so much time to discover that IBAMR gave correct results with Lagrangian points inside the body.
+Current publication custom is biased towards positive results \citep{Ioannidis_2005}.
-The negative results with points only on the boundary are not published.
+In the case of IBAMR, negative results with points only on the boundary are not among the examples provided: the situation may be obvious to the authors, but not to the users.
 We learned how important the computational mesh and the boundary conditions can be.
 A reproducible computational paper should include the actual meshes used in the study (or a deterministic mesh-generation code) and careful reporting of boundary conditions.
 This is rarely (if ever!) the case.